In this Article

 - Avoid quick movements like getting up too fast or springing up out of the bed.

 - Do not lie on your back for too long.
 Change positions often and try to lie more on your left side.

-- Avoid overheating that happens when you take a hot water bath or spend time in crowded places.
+- Avoid overheating by avoiding hot water baths or spending too much time outdoors or in crowded places.

-- Go easy on workouts.
+- Go easy on your workout.
 Stressing yourself can cause you to overheat or hyperventilate which can both lead to dizziness.

-Dizziness, once in a while, from heat or movement or hunger is normal in pregnancy.
-However, if it is frequent and coupled with symptoms such as severe headaches, blurred vision, palpitations, impaired speech, numbness, chest pain, shortness of breath, tingling and vaginal bleeding, immediate medical help should be sought.
-In early pregnancy if dizziness is followed by abdominal pain and a racing pulse, it could be an indication of a ruptured ectopic pregnancy.
-It is a medical emergency and should be dealt with immediately.
+Dizziness, once in a while, due to heat, movement or hunger, is normal during pregnancy.
+However, if it is frequent and is coupled with symptoms such as severe headaches, blurred vision, palpitations, impaired speech, numbness, chest pain, shortness of breath, tingling and vaginal bleeding, immediate medical help should be sought.
+In early pregnancy, if dizziness is followed by abdominal pain and a racing pulse, it could be an indication of a ruptured ectopic pregnancy, which is also a medical emergency and should be dealt with immediately.

-Conclusion: Learning to recognise your symptoms early on and taking precautionary measures can help reduce your dizziness.
-If that does not work, it is time to call your doctor and get it checked.
+Pregnancy is a roller coaster ride.
+Learning to recognise your symptoms early on and taking precautionary measures can help reduce your dizziness.
+If that does not work, it is time to call your doctor and get yourself checked.